godotengine/godot-docs/learning/scripting/visual_script/visual_script_basics.rst

 ^^^^^^^^^^^^^^^^

 Engine singletons are global interfaces (meaning they can be accessed without a reference, unlike Scene Nodes, they are always available).
-They have several purposes, but in general they are useful for low level access or OS-Related access.
+They have several purposes, but in general they are useful for low level access or OS-related access.

 .. image:: /img/visual_script39.png